mauricioarauujo/mauricioarauujo/README.md

 - 🔭 Actually I am data science intern at <a href = https://portal.ipiranga/wps/portal/ipiranga/inicio>Ipiranga</a> where I am developing several important skills for the job market.
 - 🌱 I also participate as a voluntary member within the IEEE UERJ where I am in the Robotics and Automation chapter and in the Computing chapter.
 I am also a member of the UERJBOTZ computing team.
 In all three groups I am part of projects that involve automation, artificial intelligence, data science and computer vision.
-- 🤝 Another area of ​​interest to me is Blockchain, Smart Contracts and Cryptocurrencies, where I am developing some personal projects to develop myself in this very promising area.
+- 🤝 Another area of interest to me is Blockchain, Smart Contracts and Cryptocurrencies, where I am developing some personal projects to develop myself in this very promising area.
  <div>
   <a href="https://github.com/mauricioarauujo">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=mauricioarauujo&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/>